truevis/robots-webcam/README.md

     - `Ctrl +` / `Ctrl =`: Zoom In
     - `Ctrl -` / `Ctrl _`: Zoom Out
     - `Ctrl 0`: Reset to default size (320x240)
+- Camera selection:
+    - `Ctrl 1` to `Ctrl 9`: Switch to specific camera by number
 - No installation required - portable executable
 - Minimal CPU usage
 - Simple and intuitive - just run it